edonc/product-catalog/readme.txt

 == Changelog ==

+= 1.5.3 =
+* 1) Added image behaviour option in Toogle-Updown View.
+* 2) We have added the right click protection option.

 = 1.5.2 =
 * 1) Optimized image size of the plugin, so the zip comes more light.
 * 2) Fixed reported issue with plugin responsiveness on front end.
 * 3) Fixed PHP 7 compatibility problem on front end.
 * 4) Fixed the bad user remote IP address issue.

 = 1.5.1 =
 * 1) Added licensing page.